 Further considerations for a live environment:

-webapp/WEB-INF/web.xml.
-You should look at each configured service, servlet or filter and ask yoursel: do we use this?
-Most production environments are unlikely to need WebDAV or SOAP Admin (Axis).
+etc/webapp/WEB-INF/web.xml.
+You should look at each configured service, servlet or filter and ask yourself: do we use this?
+Most production environments are unlikely to need WebDAV.

 - Extension Modules

 eXist-db loads several XQuery and Index extension modules by default.
 You should modify the